DKiloDesigns/CreatorFlow/docs/_evergreen/RULE_SOURCES.md

 **Status:** 🟢 Active
 **Last Updated:** March 26, 2024
-**Product:** DevFlow AI™
+**Product:** CreatorFlow

 ## Overview

-DevFlow AI™ manages multiple sources of development rules and instructions through a priority-based system.
+CreatorFlow manages multiple sources of development rules and instructions through a priority-based system.
 This document explains how different rule sources interact and how potential conflicts are resolved.

 ## Rule Source Hierarchy